jflessau/winbot-twitter-bot/README.md

 Every interaction wit twitter is counted.
 Whenever the <i>interaction_limit</i> is reached, the bot will pause in order to prevent getting blocked by twitter because of exceeding limits.<br>
 Play with this value, if you're feeling lucky.
 Reading the <a href="https://support.twitter.com/articles/355430">rules for twitters limits</a> could help though.

+#### max-follow
+This value represents the max. amount of users this bot will follow at a time.
+If reached, the bot will unfollow the user you followed for the longest time.
+The default for this value is 2000.
+(Twitter will block users, who follow more than about 4.000 users.)
+Unfollowing clearly costs time, but it is essential for this bot to run without being blocked by twitter.

 #### max_mentioned_follow
 Some twitter contests want you to follow not only one user to be part of it.
 They mention other users you need to follow in order to participate.
 Because of that, this bot finds metioned users in tweets and follows them.
 It’s unlikely that you need to follow more than two or three users for a single contest, therefore you can set the limit for following mentioned users (per tweet) with <b>max_mentioned_follow</b>.
 If set to zero, no mentioned user will be followed.

 ## Files
 #### log.txt